 [Rhineland, autumn 1919] Chiara in America was relieved that the war was finally over.
 But still her husband John and his comrades were in Europe.
-Finally she received another letter from him, posted in Coblenz.
+Finally, she received another letter from him, posted in Coblenz.

-Prior to July 3, 1919, the American forces in Germany had consisted of the Third American Army of the American Expeditionary Forces under the command first of Major-General Joseph T. Dickman and then of Lieutenant-General Hunter Liggett.
+Before July 3, 1919, the American forces in Germany had consisted of the Third American Army of the American Expeditionary Forces under the command first of Major-General Joseph T. Dickman and then of Lieutenant-General Hunter Liggett.

 A letter from Coblenz

 “About 7,000 men are stationed in Coblenz.
 We have already seen some places along the Rhine, due to meetings with the French, the British in Bonn and Cologne and the Belgians in Aachen.”
 It felt like her heart had been stabbed.
 The American Forces in Germany, her fellow Americans, were now occupying the homeland of their beloved German grandfather Lorenz.
 She read on.

 “General Pershing has appointed Major General Henry T. Allen as the commander of the AFG, a good choice.
 It is a small zone of occupation, no major military challenge to it, but a delicate political and diplomatic mission that requires a high-ranking and experienced officer.
 Who knows what awaits us?
 They have signed the peace treaty in Versailles, but we have no real peace, and many of our comrades think that Germany had deserved a much harder defeat.
 We want peace, we want to trade again.
 Europe needs to be rebuilt and Germany needs to be enabled as soon as possible to pay the reparations imposed on it.
 Our troops should return home as soon as possible.
 That is why the general is interested in reaching an understanding with the Germans.